pmndrs/jotai/readme.md

 ## More information

 We will be organizing some more information later.
-Meanwhile, please visit WIP materials in the issues.
+Meanwhile, please see WIP materials in the issues.
 - [API Doc](https://github.com/react-spring/jotai/issues/27)
 - [Example code snippets](https://github.com/react-spring/jotai/labels/has%20snippet)